sutta » sn » sn12 » Saṁyutta Nikāya 12.62

 Varaṁ, bhikkhave, assutavā puthujjano imaṁ cātumahābhūtikaṁ kāyaṁ attato upagaccheyya, na tveva cittaṁ.

-But an unlearned ordinary person would be better off taking this body made up of the four primary elements to be their self, rather than the mind.
+But an unlearned ordinary person would be better off taking this body made up of the four principal states to be their self, rather than the mind.

 Taṁ kissa hetu?